Monterey Bay Aquarium: One of the Best Aquariums in the World

-- Cost: $50 for adults, $40 for kids, you can get a tax-deductible family membership which may be better if you want to go more then once in a year and have multiple children.
+- Cost: $50 for adults, $40 for kids, you can get a tax-deductible family membership, which may be better if you want to go more than once in a year and have multiple children.
 (As of 2018)

 - Location: 886 Cannery Row, Monterey, CA 93940

-Monterey Bay Aquarium is located in the Cannery Row area of Monterey, and it is one of the leading attractions in this popular tourist town.
-There is nowhere to park at the aquarium though so you have to use the parking lots around Cannery Row (often $10 a day) or find street parking.
+Monterey Bay Aquarium is located in the Cannery Row area of Monterey, and it is one of the leading attractions in the popular tourist town.
+There is nowhere to park at the aquarium though, so you have to use the parking lots around Cannery Row (often $10 a day) or find street parking.

-When you enter the Monterey Bay Aquarium what you will immediately notice is how big it is.
-There is a ton to see here so make sure you give yourself enough time and check out the map so you can find the spots you have to see.
+When you enter the Monterey Bay Aquarium, you will immediately notice how big it is.
+There is a ton to see here, so make sure you give yourself enough time and check out the map so you don’t miss anything.